DavidL-H/Free_acting_LipA/README.md

 Output from ConSurf, giving a conservation score and confidence interval of each residue (rooted in the mtLipA residues), only complementing LipAs
 ### Conservation_CompvsNoncomp_mtLipA.csv
 Final Data-file indicating the differences in conservations of LipA residues, used for plots in Figure 8.
 ### mtLipA5EXK_functionalMoreConsResidues_highlighted.pse
-PyMOL session file showing the structure and highlighted residues used for figure S2
+PyMOL session file showing the structure of mtLipA and highlighted residues used for figure S2

 ## Figure 9: epPCR mutability of ecLipA study
 A deep-sequence analysis of missense mutations of ecLipA allowed for in vivo functionality.
 Data originates from NGS data supplied by Eurofins Genomics as describes in the Methods